 Promoting STEM Through Literature

-Several of Michigan’s educational standards focus on engineering design thinking, collaboration, creation, as well as soft skills that include inquiry and problem-solving skills, all the while helping students see that with perseverance, anyone can be innovative and invent new things.
+Several of Michigan’s educational standards focus on literacy, engineering design thinking, collaboration, creation, as well as soft skills that include inquiry and problem-solving skills.
+These resources provide ways for educators to teach students about design-thinking concepts in an easy and non-intimidating way.

 Promoting STEM Through Literature Contacts

 February 28th - 4 p.m. to 6 p.m.
 Registration is closed

 March 17th - 10 a.m. to 11 a.m. (presenting at MACUL Conference)

 May 2nd - 4 p.m. to 6 p.m.
 Register